Reza Rahadian: Career

-In 2011 Rahadian acted in four films.
+In 2011, Reza Rahadian acted in four films.
 This included the role of Tudo, a dolphin expert, in Kamila Andini's directorial debut The Mirror Never Lies; for the role he had to study about dolphins at Ancol in North Jakarta.
 Aside from acting he directed a short film, entitled Sebelah (A Side).

-Rahadian played in six films in 2012.
+Reza Rahadian played in six films in 2012.
 For BrokenHearts, in which he played as an anorexic, he lost 10 kg to prepare for his role.
-Later he acted in Perahu Kertas and its sequel, adapted from the novel of the same name by Dewi Lestari; Rahadian played Remi, a businessman who becomes romantic foil for the leading character.
-Writing for The Jakarta Post, Niken Prathivi found that Rahadian had performed well "as expected", showing a mental struggle between love and business.
+Later he acted in Perahu Kertas and its sequel, adapted from the novel of the same name by Dewi Lestari, Reza Rahadian played Remi, a businessman who becomes romantic foil for the leading character.
+Writing for The Jakarta Post, Niken Prathivi found that Reza Rahadian had performed well "as expected", showing a mental struggle between love and business.

-At the end of 2012 Rahadian played former president B.J.
+At the end of 2012, Reza Rahadian played former president B.J.
 Habibie in Faozan Rizal's biopic Habibie & Ainun, which followed the romance between Habibie and his future wife Ainun (played by Bunga Citra Lestari).
 In a review, Prathivi wrote that Rahadian had given a "flawless" representation of the former president and his mannerisms.
+In 2016, Reza Rahadian continued in prequel Rudy Habibie.

-In 2017, Reza reunited as a couple with Adinia Wirasti in Critical Eleven.
+In 2017, Reza Rahadian reunited as a couple with Adinia Wirasti in Critical Eleven.

+He is set to make his directorial debut film, On Your Lap in 2025.